jingxuanyang/Shopee-Product-Matching/README.md

 + bin/
   + This folder contains the executable code files
++ doc/
+  + This folder contains the report of this project written with LaTeX
 + input/
   + This folder includes all data and utilities of this project
 + input/shopee-competition-utils/